SNAP County Map

 Did You Know?

 One in 10 of the nation’s 43.8 million households with adults (age 60+) participated in the Supplemental Nutrition Assistance Program (SNAP), on average each year between 2012–2016.

 - In 2019, 8.9% – 4.8 million – of people age 65 and over in the United States lived in poverty.
 1

-- SNAP benefitted approximately 5 million households with at least one senior age 60 or older in FY 2017.4 Even so, millions of eligible seniors miss out on SNAP.5
+- SNAP benefited approximately 5 million households with at least one senior age 60 or older in FY 2017.4 Even so, millions of eligible older adults miss out on SNAP.5

 1 Semega, J., Kollar, M., Shrider.
 E., and Creamer, J. (2020) Current Population Reports, Income and Poverty in the United States: 2019.
 U.S. Census Bureau